ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R197]** Any authorized BPI user on an IVSM MUST be able to update a joint state on an IVSM.

 **[R198]** A BPI Interoperability state object utilized in the "Update State" operation to the IVSM MUST have the following properties:
-* The unique identifier for the State Synchronization and Advancement Predicate the state to be updated is based on
+* The unique identifier for the State Synchronization and Advancement Predicate of the state to be updated
 * The cryptographic proof of correctness of the last joint state
 * The unique identifier of the BPI User within the context of the originating BPI who updates the state
 * The cryptographically secured and masked secret of the invoking BPI User
 * A creation date
-* All required private input data to the program updating the the joint state object and creating a zero knowledge proof of correctness of the updated state object
+* All required private input data to the program updating the joint state object and creating a zero-knowledge proof of correctness of the updated state object
-* All public input data to the program updating the the joint state object and creating a zero knowledge proof of correctness of the updated state object
+* All public input data to the program updating the joint state object and creating a zero-knowledge proof of correctness of the updated state object
-* A digital signature over the state content tied to a public key associated to the BPI User committing the state
+* A digital signature over the state content tied to a public key associated with the BPI User committing the state

-**[R199]** An IVSM processing a "Update State" operation MUST satisfy the following conditions to be valid
+**[R199]** An IVSM processing an "Update State" operation MUST satisfy the following conditions to be valid
-* The submitted state object is conformant with the defined State Synchronization and Advancement Predicate.
+* The submitted state object is conformant with the defined State Synchronization and Advancement Predicate
-* The submitted predicate unique identifier matches the predicate identifier the IVSM is based on.
+* The submitted predicate unique identifier matches the predicate identifier the IVSM is based on
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
 * The cryptographic proof of correctness of the last joint state submitted matches the cryptographic proof of correctness of the last joint state on the IVSM
 * The digital signature over the state content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
 * The cryptographically secured and masked secret supplied by the invoking BPI User matches the one stored in the IVSM for that BPI User

-**[R200]** For the purpose of BPI Interoperability, a valid "Update State" operation a BPI invokes MUST update the IVSM state storage according to the rules of the State Synchronization and Advancement Predicate and return the updated joint state, and its cryptographic zero knowledge proof of correctness.
+**[R200]** For BPI Interoperability, a valid "Update State" operation that a BPI invokes MUST update the IVSM state storage according to the rules of the State Synchronization and Advancement Predicate and return the updated joint state, and its cryptographic zero-knowledge proof of correctness.

 **Accept/Reject State Update**

-An updated joint state can only be finalized or further advanced if all participating BPI User agree to this new joint state on the IVSM.
+An updated joint state can only be finalized or further advanced if a pre-defined quorum of all participating BPI Users agrees on this new joint state on the IVSM.

-**[R201]** An IVSM after a joint state update operation has been completed MUST generate a notification to all authorized BPI User with an endpoint as a URI to accept/reject a joint state update as well as the complete new joint state object.
+**[R201]** An IVSM after a joint state update operation has been completed MUST generate a notification to all authorized BPI Users with an endpoint as a URI to accept/reject a joint state update as well as the complete new joint state object.

 **[R202]** A quorum of authorized BPI Users MUST accept the new joint state before it is finalized by the IVSM.